-Short for Domain Name Server, DNS translates domain names into IP Addresses and help us recognize and remember domain names as they are alphabetic in form.
+Short for Domain Name Server, DNS translates domain names into IP Addresses and helps us recognize and remember domain names as they are alphabetic in form.
 The Internet actually runs on numbered IP Addresses.
 DNS servers translate domain names into their respective IP Addresses.
+Addressing systems using Domain name, like www.yahoo.com, is easier to use than an IP address, such as 204.71.177.70.